 Telephone Directory 2

-Board of Trustees and President 3
+Board Of Trustees and The President 4

+Institutional Goals 8

-Maps 7
+Maps 9

-College Terminology 9
+College Terminology

-General Information 12
+General Information

-Admissions and Registration Information 24
+Admissions and Registration Information 26

-Student Services 35
+Student Services 37

-Financial Information and Financial Aid 48
+Financial Information and Financial Aid

-Academic Information 61
+Academic Information 62

-Degrees/Certificates and Requirements for Graduation 68
+Degrees/Certificates and Requirements for Graduation.
+68

 Associate Degrees and Certificates 70

-Institutional Goals 71

-Programs of Study 81
+Programs of Study

-Course Descriptions 134
+Course Descriptions

-I. Credit Courses (Toward Degree or Certificate) 136
+I. Credit Courses (Toward Degree or Certificate) 135

 II.
-Adult Basic and Secondary Education Courses 202
+Adult Basic and Secondary Education Courses 206

-Faculty and Staff 206
+Faculty and Staff

-Index 213
+Index 217

-CalendarInside Back Co over
+Calendar Inside Back Cover

 This catalog contains information on John Wood Community College programs, services, activities, and policies.
 Information is subject to change at any time and without notice.
-The most up-to-date catalog and information is available online at jwcc.edu.
+The most up-to-date catalog and information is available online at www.jwcc.edu.
 While efforts have been made to ensure the accuracy of information, this information does not override applicable laws, regulations, rules, or policies.
 This catalog does not create a contract or extend rights to applicants, students, or others.
 Questions regarding information in this catalog may be directed to the Vice President of Instruction.